The start: Why I want to do this...

 I feel intense shame, worthlessness and frustration at myself for being too 'self - involved' or 'in my head'.
 Most meeting me would have very little idea about these feelings, viewing me as happy and functional - these things can also be true!

 I laugh about absurd and disturbing situations because crying and connecting with the feelings is too damn painful.
-Sometimes I need to say 'it hurts', whilst I curse and punish myself internally for, as we can do, living as a constant work in progress (or constantly developing and changing) but feeling stuck.
-For me, my life never starts..
+Sometimes I need to say 'it hurts', whilst I curse and punish myself internally for living as a constant work in progress.
+I feel stuck.
+For me, life never starts..
 I'm waiting for that allusive 'destination' or base point to start to live, rather than just being in the moment.

 As a highly sensitive person, I can often be empathetic with everyone but myself.
 My worth lies in what I can do for other people.
 My value in how much I 'pleased' them.